kevchai/hoyts-review-analysis/README.md

 #### Review Sentiment Over Time
 Using natural language processing, each review text was analysed and given a review sentiment score.
 A line plot was created to show the distribution of review sentiment over time.
 This allows us to see if there are any trends or patterns in the sentiment over time.

-## Conclusion
-Through data visualisation, we were able to gain insights into the customer reviews for the business.
-Further analysis could be performed to gain a deeper understanding of the customer experience and identify areas for improvement.